A most unlikely source can emerge to have an unfathomable impact on one's life

 “Time moved on and the beating incident had long faded into memory as Suffolk’s race meet was coming to a close in the fall.
 Several stables had already vanned to southern destinations while other trainers decided to cull sore and mediocre horses not up to grade for winter meets, or had to free stall space for incoming two-year-olds prepping for spring campaigns.
-Like now, Robby, a common practice for dumping stock was to enter horses at lower claiming ranks than normal, hoping to tempt smaller stables into claiming away a bargain— and that meant us as we were lookin’, too.
+Like now, Robby, a common practice for dumping stock was to enter horses at lower claiming ranks than normal, hoping to tempt smaller stables into claiming away a bargain— and that meant us as we were desperately lookin’ for one as well.

 "I remember like it was yesterday.
 It was a bright Saturday morning when I was helping Moses water off horses and pin leg-wraps.
 Papa was in the tack room, his nose buried in the racing form.
 Two weeks earlier, one of Papa’s horses had been claimed and another had to be given away after pulling up lame with a torn suspensory.
 We were down to three runners and in dire need of replacements if we had any hope of earning a living in Louisiana.